ArturCzopek/e-arbiter/API.md

 * */*

-#### Endpoint for removing user from the tournament.
-If user has been removed, tournament is returned, else returns 4xx or 5xx code with error description
+#### Endpoint for adding a new tournament.
+If is ok, then returns added tournament, else returns 4xx or 5xx code with error description
 ```
-PUT /api/management/{id}/remove-user/{user-id}
+POST /api/management/save
 ```

 ##### Parameters